 Patients should be advised during the early stages of their pregnancy about the potential development of gingivitis and the need to maintain excellent oral hygiene to diminish its severity.
+If left untreated, gingivitis can lead to periodontitis, which is linked to preterm delivery and low birth rate [12].
 Scaling can minimize the course of gingivitis and is usually safe during pregnancy.
 Patients with pregnancy gingivitis have a tendency for increased bleeding during these procedures, and the affected tissues may be more sensitive to minimal instrumentation.
 The conservative use of topical or local anesthetics may be necessary to complete procedures.
 In cases in which the gingival tissues are extremely inflamed and patient comfort and procedural bleeding are a concern, it may take two appointments to complete the appropriate periodontal treatment.